Briggs & Stratton 20700 - 2200 PSI 1.2 GPM Electric Pressure Washer

 Zoom on the Briggs & Stratton 20700

-- cleaning of painted and fragile surfaces
+- comprehensive cleaning of hard surfaces, vehicle washing, and readying surfaces for painting

 Power